efene/efene.github.io/_sources/language-introduction.txt

 ---------------------------------------------------------------

-In efene to refer to a function you need to specify it's name (if the module name is not specified it's asumed that the function is in the current module) but also the number of arguments it received (normally called "arity" of the function).
+In efene to refer to a function you need to specify it's name (if the module name is not specified it's assumed that the function is in the current module) but also the number of arguments it received (normally called "arity" of the function).